banzai-cicd/banzai/README.md

           email: 'Service.MyJenkins@ge.com'
         ],
       ]
-    ]
-    build = /.*/                                // regex to determine which branches to build. defaults to running build.sh build = [                                   // alternate build syntax
+    ],
+    build: [                                   // build configuration which matches all branches and calls the default build script. (build.sh)
+      /.*/ : [:]
+    ],
+    publish: [                                 // publish configuration which matches all branches and specifies a custom publish script location
       /.*/ : [
-        script: 'scripts/build.sh'
+        script: 'scripts/my-publish-script.sh'
       ]
-    ]
-    publish = /master/                          // regex to determine which branches to publish. defaults to running publish.sh publish = [                                 // alternate publish syntax /.*/ : [
-        script: 'scripts/build.sh'
-      ]
-    ]
-    deploy = /tag\-(.*)|develop/               // regex to determine which branches to deploy. defaults to running deploy.sh.sh deploy = [                                 // alternate deploy syntax
+    ],
+    deploy: [                                 // deploy configuration which matches all branches and specifies a custom deploy script location
       /.*/ : [
-        script: 'scripts/build.sh'
+        script: 'scripts/my-deploy-script.sh'
       ]
-    ]
+    ],
-    jdk = 'jdk 10.0.1'                         // value must be the name given to a configured JDK in the Global Tools sections of Jenkins vulnerabilityAbortOnError                  // globally set that all vulnerability scans should abort the pipeline if there is an Error vulnerabilityScans = [
+    jdk = 'jdk 10.0.1',                         // value must be the name given to a configured JDK in the Global Tools sections of Jenkins vulnerabilityAbortOnError,                  // globally set that all vulnerability scans should abort the pipeline if there is an Error vulnerabilityScans = [
       /develop|master/: [                      // run this collection of scans against develop [